 - Helping them through the process of death in the most dignified manner

 Additional responsibilities of a hospice travel nurse include:

 - Ordering supplies needed for care

-- Ensuring the patient’s medications are available and dispensed as needed
+- Ensuring the patient’s medications are available and dispensed on schedule

 - Performing patient assessments; and

-- Creating a care plan for all medical professionals/caregivers to follow
+- Creating a care plan for all medical professionals and caregivers to follow

 - Licensed Practical Nurses